Jed1717/Jed1717/README.md

 - 👀 I’m interested in Game devolpment, Web development, Python Coding, Some other fun stuff!
 - 🌱 I’m currently learning to code with some other languages!
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: jedjt0617@gmail.com - Thats my social gmail, not personal gmail.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like playing Geometry Dash! (its my favorite game)